 There’s also the inevitability that Rockstar are working on GTA 6 next, continuing the long running series with a game that reportedly will include Fortnite-esque live map changes.
 With GTA 6 looking to revolutionise the open world formula, any attempts to make a new Max Payne game right now would likely have to be outsourced to another team.

 Even if the series is dead in the water, there’s also spiritual successors out there which intend to carry on Max Payne’s legacy.
 El Paso, Elsewhere, from developers Strange Scaffold, features the same slow-motion shoot dodging gameplay that Max Payne loved so much, only with those tight corridors filled with werewolves and vampires instead of guido gangsters.
 In a lot of ways, that sounds like a huge improvement.
 There’s also the fan film project, Payne & Redemption, inspired by the works of Remedy, which has been in production for over a decade, which even received the blessing of Sam Lake.

 While the future of the Max Payne series remains up in the air, it can’t be disputed that the franchise is one of the most influential and enjoyable shooters in history.
-If there’s no Max Payne in the horizon, the old games are still mostly accessible, with Max Payne 3 potentially becoming more available again.
+If there’s no Max Payne in the horizon, the old games are still mostly accessible.
 Those old memories still hold up, and the spiritual successors are a chance to make new ones.

 Still, Rockstar?
 Make another Max Payne.
 Do it, cowards.

 Some of the coverage you find on Cultured Vultures contains affiliate links, which provide us with small commissions based on purchases made from visiting our site.
 We cover gaming news, movie reviews, wrestling and much more.